TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-12-create-weird-fun-phpstan-rules.md

 <br>

-This rule was so much fun to write and use, I've turned it into generic one.
-Raising param type coverage is one the most complex type coverages, and this rule turned it into a fun game that saves times and brain power:
+This rule was so much fun to write and use, that I've turned it into a generic one.
+Raising param type coverage is one the most complex type coverages, and this rule turned it into a fun game that saves time and brain power:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is one of the most weird, laziest and easiest PHPStan rules I&#39;ve ever written... 😁<br><br>...and the beauty is, it brings instant real value <br>to any codebase with missing type declarations 😎 <a href="https://t.co/4XQTo8ebhV">pic.twitter.com/4XQTo8ebhV</a></p>&mdash; Tomas Votruba (@VotrubaT) <a href="https://twitter.com/VotrubaT/status/1899775072438501389?ref_src=twsrc%5Etfw">March 12, 2025</a></blockquote>